Blue Hill

 • Arborvine (33 Tenney Hill, 207-374-2119) has a well-deserved reputation for really superb fine dining; it gets very crowded in the summer, and reservations made well ahead of time are recommended.

-• Marlintini’s (20 Main St., 207-374-2500) is much less formal with food that is much better than you might expect from its sports bar ambience.
+• Marlintini’s (83 Mines Rd., 207-374-2500) is much less formal with food that is much better than you might expect from its sports bar ambience.
+It’s about 1/2-mile past the rotary at the top of Main St. (Rt.
+176/15).

 • The Fish Net (162 Main St., 207-374-5240) is an excellent spot for take-out/dine-in lobster/clam/scallop/fish/chicken with superior shakes and fries.